 Cost-sharing - Cost-sharing refers to amounts that a member has to pay when services or drugs are received.
-(This is in addition to the plan's monthly premium.)
-Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug that a plan requires when a specific service drug is received.
+Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.
 A "daily cost-sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.

 Cost-Sharing Tier - Every drug on the list of covered drugs is in one of 5 cost-sharing tiers.
-In general, the higher the cost-sharing tier, the higher your cost for the drug if you bring your prescription to a pharmacy and the pharmacy tells you the prescription isn't covered under your plan, that isn't a coverage determination.
+In general, the higher the cost-sharing tier, the higher your cost for the drug.

+Coverage Determination - A decision about whether a drug prescribed for you is covered by the plan and the amount, if any, you are required to pay for the prescription.
+In general, if you bring your prescription to a pharmacy and the pharmacy tells you the prescription isn't covered under your plan, that isn't a coverage determination.
 You need to call or write to your plan to ask for a formal decision about the coverage.
 Coverage determinations are called "coverage decisions" in this booklet.
 Chapter 9 explains how to ask us for a coverage decision.